Skalar/s3_storer/README.md

 # S3 storer
-Node app for receiving a set of keys and URLs, store the URL on S3 and return the set of keys with S3 (or could front) URLs.
+Node app for receiving a set of keys and URLs, store the URLs on S3 and return the set of keys with S3 (or CouldFront) URLs.

 [ ![Codeship Status for inviso-org/s3_storer](https://www.codeship.io/projects/650e6580-2260-0132-8503-364bcc8fbc9d/status)](https://www.codeship.io/projects/36519)